Skip to content

 instructions: System prompt / instructions for the agent.

-model: Model to use (optional, defaults to {default_model}).
+model: Model to use (optional, defaults to the factory default).

 capabilities: List of capability names to enable (e.g., ["filesystem", "todo"]).